Shaheereminent/Exercise-Tracking-App/README.md

-Exercise tracking app learning practice.
+Exercise tracking app learning by doing it.

 https://user-images.githubusercontent.com/106878143/206937186-87e0a6de-038f-4690-bf68-79a233afdf1e.mp4